Steve Allen: Westinghouse

 One notable program, which Westinghouse refused to distribute, featured Lenny Bruce during the time the comic repeatedly was being arrested on obscenity charges.
 Footage from this program was first telecast in 1998 in a Bruce documentary aired on HBO.
-Regis Philbin briefly took over hosting the Westinghouse show in 1964.

 The show also featured many jazz songs played by Allen and members of the show's band, the Donn Trenner Orchestra, which included such virtuoso musicians as guitarist Herb Ellis and flamboyantly comedic hipster trombonist Frank Rosolino (whom Allen credited with originating the "Hiyo!" chant later popularized by Ed McMahon).
 While the show was not an overwhelming success in its day, David Letterman, Steve Martin, Harry Shearer, Robin Williams, and a number of other prominent comedians have cited Allen's "Westinghouse show," which they watched as teenagers, as being highly influential on their own comedic visions.

 Allen later produced a second half-hour show for Westinghouse, titled Jazz Scene USA, which featured West Coast jazz musicians such as Rosolino, Stan Kenton, and Teddy Edwards.
 The short-lived show was hosted by Oscar Brown, Jr.

+Westinghouse opposed Allen's insertion of a non-comedic segment, "Meeting of Minds", featuring actors playing historical figures engaged in serious and sometimes controversial discussion.
+However, Allen had creative control and insisted on its inclusion.
+When Westinghouse gave Allen an ultimatum to remove the segment he quit the show and was replaced by Regis Philbin.

+Network shows

-Allen hosted a number of television programs until the 1980s, including The New Steve Allen Show in 1961 and the game show I've Got a Secret (replacing original host Garry Moore) in 1964.
+In 1964 Allen returned to network television as moderator of the game show I've Got a Secret (replacing original host Garry Moore).
 In the summer of 1967, he brought most of the regulars from over the years back with The Steve Allen Comedy Hour, featuring the television debuts of Rob Reiner, Richard Dreyfuss, and John Byner, and featuring Ruth Buzzi, who would become famous soon after on the comedy ensemble show Rowan & Martin's Laugh-In.

+Filmways

-In 1968 through 1971, Allen returned to syndicated nightly variety/talk with the same wacky stunts that would influence David Letterman in later years, including becoming a human hood ornament, jumping into vats of oatmeal and cottage cheese, and being slathered with dog food before allowing dogs backstage to feast on the food.
-During the run of this series, Allen also introduced Albert Brooks and Steve Martin to national audiences for the first time.
+In 1968 Steve Allen returned to syndicated variety/talk with a new show for Filmways, produced and co-written by Jeff Harris and Bernie Kukoff.
+The show was a free-wheeling, light-entertainment blend of comedy sketches, musical specialties, and conversation.
+It sometimes featured the same wacky stunts that would influence David Letterman in later years, including becoming a human hood ornament, jumping into vats of oatmeal and cottage cheese, and being slathered with dog food before allowing dogs backstage to feast on the food.
+During the run of this series, Allen also introduced Albert Brooks and Steve Martin to national audiences for the first time; Allen's talent coordinator for the Filmways show was Bill Saluga, who himself became a TV personality in the 1970s as "Raymond J. Johnson, Jr." ("You can call me Ray!
+Or you can call me Jay!").
+The Filmways show was offered to local stations in both 60-minute and 90-minute versions; during each taping, after an hour had passed, Allen simply said goodbye to part of his audience and continued the show for those stations using the longer version.
+This Filmways show ran through 1971.